|

-From south of the county
+From south of Cherokee county

 along Highway 69 through